WesRamox/WesRamox/README.md

 ## Welcome to my Github

-My name is Wesley Ferreira Ramos, I'm from Brazil 🇧🇷 and I study web development.
-I'm always looking to learn new technologies 👨‍💻
+Hey!
+I'm Wesley Ferreira Ramos, a Front-End Technical Coordinator based in Brazil 🇧🇷.
+I work on creating fast, accessible and well-architected web experiences, and I'm constantly exploring new tools and technologies to elevate my craft. 👨‍💻

 #### 💼 Front End Developer at Yaslip